Localization for coarse homology theories: Fixed points in bornological coarse spaces

 \subsection{Bredon-style equivariant coarse homology theories}

 In this section we introduce a construction of equivariant coarse homology theories from diagrams of (non-equivariant) coarse homology theories indexed by the orbit category.
-These equivariant coarse homology theories are called Bredon-style equivariant coarse homology theories (Definition \ref{brstyle}). \begin{rem} Assume that $\bC$ is a cocomplete stable $\infty$-category.
-As a consequence of {Elmendorf's} theorem in equivariant topology a $\bC$-valued equivariant homology theory is the same as a colimit-preserving functor $E^{G}:\PSh(G\Orb)\to \bC$ (see also Remark \ref{ertefsfa}).
-In view of the equivalence \eqref{3fkjkjnjkdnkjwdwdqwdqwd} a $\bC$-valued equivariant homology theory is essentially uniquely determined by a functor
+These equivariant coarse homology theories are called Bredon-style equivariant coarse homology theories (see Definition \ref{brstyle}).

-Its evaluation on a presheaf $X$ in $\PSh(G\Orb)$ can be expressed in terms of a coend formula \eqref{verlkjeolrvevevevv}.

-In order to highlight the similarity with the constructions below we use the universal property of {the $\infty$-category of} spaces {$\Spc$} in order to get the equivalence {induced by the evaluation on the point \cite[Thm.
-5.1.5.6]{htt}.} We interpret the functor $E$ as a functor